Campbell Co. attorney investigates Blackjewel, former CEO

 He said the former CEO would make bold promises about Blackjewel’s success and that they’d all be part of that.

 “He basically said, ‘I’ll make your dreams come true overnight.
 It’ll be all sunshine and rainbows,’” Pilsher said.
-“It was all bull——.”
+“It was all b------.”